Location:Home >> Detail

 Note: 1.
 Compared with control group and sham operation group, p < 0.01; 2.
 Compared with model group, p < 0.05.

-Notes: 1.
-Compared with model group, P＜0.01;
+Notes: Compared with model group, p < 0.01;

-The current accepted theory owes the cognitive symptoms of AD to a shortage of cholinergic neurotransmitters.
-Acetylcholine (Ach) is the important neurotransmitter in the cholinergic pathway of central nervous system, which has widely involved in the cognitive process of in-vivo learning and memory.
-The learning and memory ability decreases with the decrease of the Ach level.
+The current accepted theory attributes AD cognitive symptoms to a shortage of cholinergic neurotransmitters.
+Acetylcholine (Ach) is an important neurotransmitter in the cholinergic pathway of the central nervous system.
+It is has widely involved in the cognitive process of in-vivo learning and memory.
+Learning and memory ability decrease with as Ach levels decrease.
 Donepezil hydrochloride is a hexaoxypyridine oxide and the generation-II specific reversible central AchE inhibitor.
-It can increase the concentration of Ach by inhibiting the hydrolysis of Ach to improve the cognitive function of AD patients .
-However, Ach is not stable in the body and it can be hydrolyzed into choline and acetic acid.
-So, the activity level of AchE can indirectly reflect the Ach level.
-Some studies of animal experiments also reported that donepezil hydrochloride had the treatment effect on Aβ-induced AD rat and it could significantly improve the learning and memory impairment of AD model rats and reduce the injury of free radicals to hippocampus neurons .
-The results of this study also showed that the donepezil hydrochloride could improve the learning and memory function of AD rats (p < 0.05), indicating that it could inhibit the AchE activities in brains of rats and the AchE positive expression of hippocampal neurons in AD rats was significantly decreased (p < 0.05).
+It can increase Ach concentration by inhibiting Ach hydrolysis to improve the cognitive function of AD patients .
+However, Ach is not stable in the body and it hydrolyzes into choline and acetic acid.
+AchE activity levels can indirectly reflect the Ach level.
+Some animal studies reported that donepezil hydrochloride had treatment effects on Aβ-induced AD rats .
+It could significantly improve AD model rat learning and memory impairment and reduce the injury of free radicals in hippocampus neurons .
+The results of this study showed that donepezil hydrochloride could improve AD rat learning and memory function (p < 0.05), indicating that it could inhibit AchE activities in rat brains and AchE positive expression of hippocampal neurons in AD rats was also significantly decreased (p < 0.05).

 No conflict of interests and financial disclosure is present.
 Qiliang Zhou contributes the manuscript, Siping Nie provides the technical guide and Zhihuo Liu provides the language editing service.